xiechengmude/xDAN-SmartDoc-Flow/README.md

                         Max number of times we will retry rendering a page --max_page_error_rate MAX_PAGE_ERROR_RATE
-                        Rate of allowable failed pages in a document, 1/250 by default --workers WORKERS     Number of workers to run at a time --model MODEL         The path to the model --model_max_context MODEL_MAX_CONTEXT
+                        Rate of allowable failed pages in a document, 1/250 by default --gpu_memory_utilization GPU_MEMORY_UTILIZATION
+                        Fraction of GPU memory to use, default is 0.8 --workers WORKERS     Number of workers to run at a time --model MODEL         The path to the model --model_max_context MODEL_MAX_CONTEXT